joaoariedi/pythonserver-terraform/README.md

 ## General notes

-### Next improvement
+### Next improvements
-I'll try to send server.py file without provisioner ssh conection
+- I'll try to send server.py file without provisioner ssh conection maybe getting server.py from s3 bucket

 ## Conclusion
  - I tried to use the minimal code to do it.